-Nicole Phillis is a litigation attorney in the Los Angeles office of Munger, Tolles & Olson.
+Nicole Phillis is a litigator in the Los Angeles office of Munger, Tolles & Olson.
 Her practice focuses on complex litigation in federal and state court, on a broad range of matters, including trade secret and employee mobility, media and entertainment law, and governmental investigations.

-Ms. Phillis attended Providence College, where she graduated first in her class, followed by Emory University School of Law.
-At Emory, Ms. Phillis served as Executive Articles editor on the Emory Law Journal, was named the Charles Watkins Scholar, and graduated with high honors and in the Order of the Coif.
-After law school, Ms. Phillis clerked for the Honorable Milan D. Smith, Jr. of the U.S. Court of Appeals for the Ninth Circuit.
+Ms. Phillis attended Providence College, followed by Emory University School of Law.
+At Emory, Ms. Phillis served as the executive articles editor of the Emory Law Journal and received the Charles Watkins Scholarship.
+She graduated Order of the Coif and with high honors.
+After law school, Ms. Phillis clerked for the Honorable Milan D. Smith, Jr. on the United States Court of Appeals for the Ninth Circuit.